mcandre/kick/README.md

-# kick: git sync automation
+# kick: git sync automator

 # ABOUT